attempt-this-online/attempt-this-online/docs/contributing.md

 To reduce the set of languages downloaded, temporarily edit `languages.json` to remove all languages except `zsh`.
 (because `zsh` is required to run the [tests](#tests)).

+The downloaded images for the languages are stored in a Docker volume.
+If you change the set of images needed for ATO, or you want to re-download fresh copies of the images, use `docker compose down -v` to clear this volume.

-Before starting the Docker container, you need build the code by running:
+Before starting the Docker container, you need to build the code by running:

 ```bash
 cargo build